 Omit any nut you would not prefer.
-You can also add nuts based on your region like hazelnuts, Brazilian nuts in this recipe.
+You can also add nuts based on your region like hazelnuts, Brazilian nuts in this dry fruits ladoo recipe.

-Other options you have while making this dry fruits laddu are 1/2 cup roasted dry coconut, 2-3 tablespoons sesame seeds or flax seeds, pumpkin seeds, peanuts etc.
+Other options you have while making this dry fruits laddu are 1/2 cup roasted dry coconut or desiccated coconut , 2-3 tablespoons sesame seeds or flax seeds, pumpkin seeds, peanuts, poppy seeds etc.

 This laddu with dry fruits and nuts is an excellent source of instant energy to growing toddlers and kids.
 Once you have introduced nuts, you can feed them with these laddus.
 While making for very small kids, shape small sized ladoos as it is easier for them to grasp and eat.

-For bigger kids you can serve these dry fruit laddu as breakfast or after scool snack with warm milk or milkshakes or juices.
+For bigger kids you can serve these dry fruits laddu as breakfast or after scool snack with warm milk or milkshakes or juices.

 More laddu recipes

 Are you making this recipe?
 I would love to see a snap of your creation too.
 Do snap a pic and share on Instagram with hashtag #cookclickndevou and please give a star rating ★ in the recipe card above.
 Follow us on Pinterest , Instagram, Facebook for more recipes and ideas.

 1 CUP = 250 ml

 - 1/4 cup pistachios